ck4adventure/ck4adventure.github.io/about.md

----
-layout: page
-title: About
----
-> TLDR; My joy as an engineer is in delivering a well designed, thoughtful product that works.
+> My joy as an engineer is in delivering a well designed, thoughtful product that works.

 ### SKILLS
 **Frontend**: React/Typescript, HTML, CSS, Templates, UX and mockups